stefantalpalaru/gentoo-overlay/README.md

 ## Installing

 This overlay is available in the official Gentoo list.
-Add it with `layman -a stefantalpalaru` or `eselect repository enable stefantalpalaru`.
+Add it with `eselect repository enable stefantalpalaru`.

 ## Counting packages